Where to stay for the ultimate Kenya experience

 Twin a five-star safari with a barefoot-luxury retreat on Kenya’s sugar-white sands.
 Kinondo Kwetu is a boutique hideaway that has the art of post-safari relaxation down to a tee.
 The hotel is cut off from the main stretch of Diani Beach thanks to a rocky cliff, meaning there are no beach boys or crowds to spoil the peace, and a stay here is all about personal service, attention to detail and a digital detox by the ocean.

-This feature was published on 22 June 2018.
+This feature was updated on 28th September 2021.
 The information within this feature is correct to the best of our knowledge at the time of print.
 Feature by Siobhan O'Halleran.